 Let’s pause to define the word.
 An oxymoron is a phrase with an internalcontradiction, like “square circle”, or “dry water”, or “Social Security” or “good government.”
 Some hold that “military intelligence” is one, though that may be too harsh.
 “Peacekeeping Force”, though, may come close.

 Okay, okay, I have some explaining to do.
 Please, be patient.
 I just wanted to start by making the point that what is commonly called “public property” is humongous.
-We often hear tell of the Federal Deficit, but seldom of the Federal Assets; yet about 80% of the land West of the Mississippi is “owned” by the Feds – it’s “public property”.
+We often hear tell of the Federal Deficit, but seldom of the Federal Assets; yet about eighty percent of the land West of the Mississippi is “owned” by the Feds — it’s “public property”.
 So is every Army camp, every Air Force plane, every Navy ship, every “public building” in town or Capitol.
-Its market value must be almost uncountable, though a “Wall $treet Week” panelist did recently make a tentative guess at $67 trillion.
+Its market value must be almost uncountable, though a “Wall $treet Week” panelist did recently make a tentative guess at sixty-seven trillion dollars.

-So, why is all this an oxymoron? – because “property” is a term 100% connected with “ownership”.
+So, why is all this an oxymoron?
+Because “property” is a term completely connected with “ownership”.
 By definition of the word, if property exists, its owner must exist.
 The owner could be a person or a corporation, but a corporation is itself a piece of property, owned by real people who hold shares in it.

 Well, say the collectivists, the public is the owner, so we all own it.
 Sure.
 Rather like that bumper sticker: “As a Matter of Fact, I DO Own the Road.”